 Abaft Toward the stern.
-Below Beneath or under the deck.
-One goes below when going down into the cabin.
 Abeam Amidships, at a right angle to the keel.
-Bend To fasten by means of a bend or knot.
-Aboard On, in or into a boat. · ABYC American Boat and Yacht Council, Inc., the organization that sets voluntary safety and construction standards for small craft in the Berth A position, as a place to sleep or in which a vessel may be made fast; a margin of safety, as "a wide berth."
-U.S. Bilge The lower internal part of a boat's hull.
-Adrift Without motive power and without anchor or mooring.
-Bollard A strong post for holding lines fast.
+Aboard On, in or into a boat. АВУС American Boat and Yacht Council, Inc., the organization that sets voluntary safety and construction standards for small craft in the U.S. Adrift Without motive power and without anchor or mooring.
 Afloat On the water.
-Bow The forward part or front of the boat.
 Aft Describing the after section of a vessel or things to the rear of amidships and near the stern.
-Boater 101 An educational program that combines a variety of multimedia tools to promote water safety, boating education, environmental awareness, and careers within the marine industry.
-Aground Amidships Touching bottom.
-In the center; the center portion of a vessel.
-Breakers Waves cresting as they reach shallow water, as at or on a beach.
+Aground Touching bottom.
+Amidships In the center; the center portion of a vessel.
 Anchor A forging or casting shaped to grip the sea bottom and, by means of a cable or rope, hold a boat in a desired position.
-Breakwater A structure, usually stone or concrete, built to create a harbor or improve an existing one.
-Ancharaga · Bulkhead Vertical partition in a boat.
 Anchorage A customary, suitable and (usually) designated harbor area in which vessels may anchor.
-Burdened Vessel Former term for the vessel which must stay clear of vessels with the right-of-way.
 Astern Toward the stern.
 An object that is aft of a boat is said to be astern of the boat.
-Calking (Caulking) Forcing filler material into the seams of the planks in a boat's deck or sides to make them watertight.
-Athwart Across. - Aweigh Off the bottom, said of an anchor.
-Camber The arch of a deck sloping downward from the center toward the sides.
+Athwart Across.
+Aweigh Off the bottom, said of an anchor.
 Aye Yes, while aboard a boat or ship.
 Means "I understand."
-Capsize To turn over.
 Bail (Bale) To remove water from a boat by pump or bailer.
-Carburetor Required equipment on all motorboats except backfire flame outboards and diesels.
-Reduces chance of fire arrestor caused by backfires in internal combustion engines.
 Ballast Heavy material such as iron, lead or stone placed in the bottom of the vessel.
-Cardinal Points The four main points of a compass; north, east, south and west.
 Beacon A post or buoy placed over a shoal or bank to warn vessels.
 Also a signal mark on land.
-Ceiling The inside lining of the hull.
 Beam Imaginary line amidships at right angles to keel of vessel.
-Also vessel's width amid- Certificate Government paper, such as a boat's license. ships.
-Chart A map of a body of water that contains piloting information.
+Also vessel's width amid-ships.
 Bearing The direction or point of the compass in which an object is seen.
-Chine The intersection of sides and bottom of a boat.
-Belay To make fast to a cleat or belaying pin; to
+Belay To make fast to a cleat or belaying pin; to cancel an order.
+Below Beneath or under the deck.
+One goes below when going down into the cabin.
+Bend To fasten by means of a bend or knot.
+Berth A position, as a place to sleep or in which a vessel may be made fast; a margin of safety, as "a wide berth."
+Bilge The lower internal part of a boat's hull.